Nexiauk/fableseed_stories/README.md

 ### Installing Requirements
 1. Create a virtual environment in your local project folder.
 2. Activate the virtual environment.
-3. Install all required dependencies using the `requirements.txt` file.
+3. Install all required dependencies using the `requirements.txt` file using `pip install -r requirements.txt`
 4. Verify installation by running the project locally.

 ### Preparing the Project
 1. Ensure your Django project has a `requirements.txt` with all dependencies listed.
 2. Ensure your project has a `Procfile` at the root, specifying how Heroku should run the app.
 3. Make sure `ALLOWED_HOSTS` in `settings.py` includes your Heroku app domain.
 4. Ensure static files are configured for production (for example, using WhiteNoise).
+5. Ensure `dj-database-url` is listed in `requirements.txt` so it is installed automatically.
+6. Your `settings.py` should use `dj-database-url` to read the `DATABASE_URL` environment variable.
+  This ensures Django connects to the correct database in both local and Heroku environments.
-5. Set `DEBUG = False` in `settings.py` for production.
+7. Set `DEBUG = False` in `settings.py` for production.

 ### Creating an `env.py` File
 1. In your local project directory, create a file named `env.py`.